chawes13/winning-js-framework/README.md

 **Capture a single vote for a given framework per user email address and browser session.**

 A vote is submitted via a Redux thunk that makes an http request to the `/api/votes` POST route.
 By using the `express-session` npm package, browser session id information is included on the request object.
 The application uses this session id and the submitted email and framework choice to either find or create a vote record on the `votes` table.
 If a particular email + browser session has already voted for a framework, then the business logic will check to see if the vote has changed and will update the existing vote accordingly.
 Otherwise, a new vote will be created with that user's selected framework.
+A user will be informed of the result of their submission by a dismissable flash message at the top of the dashboard.

 **Expose the tally of total votes for each framework via a single API route.**